 What causes degenerative disc disease?
-The answer might surprise you

 Degenerative disc disease risk factors

-If weeks or months of these treatments prove ineffective, it may be time to consider surgical procedures, such as spinal fusion.
+If weeks or months of these treatments prove ineffective, it may be time to consider surgical procedures.
 Surgical treatments are much more involved than conservative measures, so care should be taken when deciding which procedure to undergo.
-In addition to the traditional open back surgical procedures, there are now minimally invasive, outpatient procedures that require less recovery time and leave less scarring than open spine options, but still produce effective results.
-At Laser Spine Institute, we offer minimally invasive stabilization procedures that are an effective alternative to traditional open spinal fusion.
+As an alternative to traditional open back surgical procedures, spine surgery can be performed using minimally invasive techniques that require less recovery time and have less risk of complications.^ At Laser Spine Institute, we provide minimally invasive decompression and minimally invasive stabilization procedures that are an effective alternative to traditional open spinal fusion.
 Contact us today to learn more about degenerative disc disease and the advantages we can offer our patients.